Topology and dynamics of higher-order multiplex networks: Topology of multiplex simplicial complexes

 \subsection{Metric matrices and coupling among different layers}

-So far we have described the multiplex simplicial complex as a simplicial complex built by concatenating all the simplices present in every layer.
-However in this way the simplices of different layers are uncoupled.
-In order to couple the layers we exploit the overlap of the simplices including nodes, links, triangles and so on and we introduce metric matrices that couple the overlapping simplices among the layers of the multiplex simplicial complexes.
+So far, we have have described multiplex simplicial complexes as simplicial complexes built by the union of all the simplices present in every layer.
+However, in this way the simplices of different layers are uncoupled.
+In order to couple the layers, we leverage on the ubiquitous presence of the overlap of the simplices and we introduce metric matrices that couple the overlapping simplices among the layers of the multiplex simplicial complexes.

+The metric matrices ${\mathcal{G}}_n^{-1}$ define non-degenerate scalar products between $n$-dimensional multiplex cochains.
+In particular, given $f_1,f_2\in C^{n}$, their scalar product is defined as \bea \Avg{f_2,f_1}={\bf f}_2^{\top}\mathcal{G}_{n}^{-1}{\bf f}_1, \eea where $\mathcal{G}_n$ are $N_n\times N_n$ symmetric, and positive definite matrices defined among the $n$-dimensional replica simplices present in the simplicial complex $\mathcal{K}$.
+Typically, for a monoplex simplicial complex, the metric matrices are taken to be diagonal, with diagonal elements given by the affinity weight of the corresponding $n$-dimensional simplex.
+Here, in order to couple the different layers of the multiplex simplicial complex, we consider non-diagonal metric matrices $\mathcal{G}_n$ that enforce a coupling between overlapping simplices modulated by the parameter $\gamma_n$.